Concept

 Natural contemplation — seeing God in creation

 Theoria physiki is the second stage of the threefold path — the capacity to perceive the divine presence within the created world.
-Where praktiki works to purify the inner life, physiki opens the eyes of the purified nous to see what was always there: the logos (divine meaning, word, pattern) that underlies every created thing.
+Where praktiki works to purify the inner life, physiki opens the eyes of the purified nous to see what was always there: the logos — divine meaning, word, pattern — that underlies every created thing.

-This is not a metaphor.
 The tradition teaches that every created thing contains a logos — a divine intention, a word of God embedded in its very existence.
 The rock, the tree, the bird, the human face — each one participates in and expresses the creative word of God.
 Natural contemplation is the faculty of seeing these logoi — perceiving the divine presence shining through the material world.